tektutor/tekton-jan-2022/Day2/README.md

 when the crc prompts for pull secret, you need to paste the content of pull-secret.txt and hit enter.

 ### Troubleshooting CRC start
 It is commonly noticed that ./crc start command fails many times.

-In such a case, try Make sure
+Make sure

 1. Virtualization is enabled (VT-X/AMD-V)
 2. You have sufficient RAM in the system atleast 16GB or more
 3. You have alteast 8 vCPU in your system

+Try to stop and start
 ```
 ./crc stop
 ./crc start